19hours/sg-statutes/Acts/Residential Property Act.md

 8\.
 Sections 5 and 6 shall not apply to any foreign person who is a natural person or to any society; such person or society shall not, accordingly, be required to dispose of any estate or interest in any residential property vested in him or, in the case of a society, vested in its trustees, immediately before the date of commencement of this Act.

-### Position of Singapore companies and Singapore societies with residential properties wishing to become or becoming converted foreign companies or converted societies, as the case may be
+### Position of Singapore entities with residential properties wishing to become or becoming converted entities

-9\.—(1) No Singapore company which is the owner of any estate or interest in any residential property, whether purchased or acquired before, on or after 11th September 1973 shall, on or after 1st October 1976\*, become a converted foreign company without first seeking and obtaining the written approval of the Minister, in the manner provided in section 26, for such conversion and for the retention of all its estate or interest in all or in one or more of its residential properties which such Singapore company intends should remain vested in the converted foreign company upon such conversion.
+9\.—(1) No Singapore company which is the owner of any estate or interest in any residential property, whether purchased or acquired before, on or after 11th September 1973 shall, on or after 1st October 19763, become a converted foreign company without first seeking and obtaining the written approval of the Minister, in the manner provided in section 26, for such conversion and for the retention of all its estate or interest in all or in one or more of its residential properties which such Singapore company intends should remain vested in the converted foreign company upon such conversion.

-\*Date on which this Act was published in theGazette.
+3Date on which this Act was published in theGazette.

+(1A) No Singapore limited liability partnership which is the owner of any estate or interest in any residential property, whether purchased or acquired before, on or after 11th April 2005 shall become a converted foreign limited liability partnership without first seeking and obtaining the written approval of the Minister, in the manner provided in section 26, for such conversion and for the retention of all its estate or interest in all or in one or more of its residential properties which such Singapore limited liability partnership intends should remain vested in the converted foreign limited liability partnership upon such conversion.

+[17/2005 wef 15/07/2005]

-(2) No Singapore society which is the owner of any estate or interest in any residential property purchased or acquired on or after 11th September 1973 shall, on or after 1st October 1976\*, become a converted society without first seeking and obtaining the written approval of the Minister, in the manner provided in section 26, for such conversion and for the retention of all its estate or interest in all or any of its residential properties which such Singapore society intends to retain after conversion.
+(2) No Singapore society which is the owner of any estate or interest in any residential property purchased or acquired on or after 11th September 1973 shall, on or after 1st October 19764, become a converted society without first seeking and obtaining the written approval of the Minister, in the manner provided in section 26, for such conversion and for the retention of all its estate or interest in all or any of its residential properties which such Singapore society intends to retain after conversion.

-\*Date on which this Act was published in theGazette.
+4Date on which this Act was published in theGazette.

-(3) If the written approval sought under subsection (1) or (2) is granted in respect of such conversion and for the retention of all or one or more of the residential properties in respect of which the Singapore company or the Singapore society sought approval, it shall, either before it becomes a converted foreign company or a converted society or within a period of two years of the date of its becoming a converted foreign company or a converted society, transfer to any citizen or approved purchaser all its estate or interest —
+(3) If the written approval sought under subsection (1), (1A) or (2) is granted in respect of such conversion and for the retention of all or one or more of the residential properties in respect of which the Singapore entity sought approval, it shall, either before it becomes a converted entity or within a period of 2 years of the date of its becoming a converted entity, transfer to any citizen or approved purchaser all its estate or interest —

 (a) in such of its residential properties in respect of which it has not been granted approval for retention under section 26; and

 (b) in all its other residential properties, if any, in respect of which it did not seek approval for such retention.

+[17/2005 wef 15/07/2005]

-(4) If the written approval sought under subsection (1) or (2) is granted neither in respect of such conversion nor for the retention of all of the residential properties in respect of which the Singapore company or the Singapore society sought approval, such Singapore company or Singapore society shall not become a converted foreign company or a converted society, as the case may be; but if it becomes a converted foreign company or a converted society in contravention of this subsection and of subsection (1) or (2), such converted foreign company or converted society shall, within a period of one year of the date of its becoming a converted foreign company or a converted society, transfer to any citizen or approved purchaser all its estate or interest in every residential property owned by it.
+(4) If the written approval sought under subsection (1), (1A) or (2) is granted neither in respect of such conversion nor for the retention of all of the residential properties in respect of which the Singapore entity sought approval, the Singapore entity shall not become a converted entity; but if it becomes a converted entity in contravention of this subsection and of subsection (1), (1A) or (2), the converted entity shall, within a period of one year of the date of its becoming a converted entity, transfer to any citizen or approved purchaser all its estate or interest in every residential property owned by it.

+[17/2005 wef 15/07/2005]

-(5) If any Singapore company or Singapore society becomes a converted foreign company or a converted society, as the case may be, without first seeking and obtaining the written approval required under subsection (1) or (2), such converted foreign company or converted society shall, within a period of one year of the date of its becoming a converted foreign company or a converted society, as the case may be —
+(5) If any Singapore entity becomes a converted entity, without first seeking and obtaining the written approval required under subsection (1), (1A) or (2), the converted entity shall, within a period of one year of the date of its becoming a converted entity —

 (a) transfer all its estate or interest in all its residential properties to any citizen or approved purchaser, other than such part of its estate or interest in respect of which it has been granted approval for retention as provided in paragraph (b); and

 (b) seek and obtain the approval of the Minister under section 25 for the retention of such part of its estate or interest in its residential properties as are not transferred as provided in paragraph (a).

+[17/2005 wef 15/07/2005]

 (6) Where a converted foreign company to which —